pravega/pravega/documentation/src/docs/recovery-procedures/table-segment-recovery.md

     -rw-r--r--  1 root root 2241876 Jun  3 04:41  completedTransactionsBatch-0.E-5-O-1318135.8c0d3e40-bea7-4fbe-96ca-ac76c80283ad
     ```

     Lets say the affected Table Segment name that you find out from step 1 is "completedTransactionsBatch-0".
-One would copy over the chunks of this Segment (note that they are main Table Segment chunks and they do not have
-    "attributes.index" string in their name).
-So one would copy over `completedTransactionsBatch-0.E-1-O-0.b29fcb2f-e71f-4971-bc43-5c0a801c35e7`,
+    To find out which chunks of this main Table Segment are to be copied, one can run the below commands to determine the active chunks:-

+    ```
+         1) Set the Serializer to `slts`: table-segment set-serializer slts

+         2) Run the `table-segment get` command: table-segment get _system/containers/storage_metadata_<container_id> <table segment name> <IP of SegmentStore owning the container>

+            Example:
+            > table-segment get _system/containers/storage_metadata_3 _system/_tables/completedTransactionsBatch-0 127.0.1.1
+            For the given key: _system/_tables/completedTransactionsBatch-0
+            SLTS metadata info:
+            key = _system/_tables/completedTransactionsBatch-0;
+            version = 1654145042472;
+            metadataType = SegmentMetadata;
+            name = _system/_tables/completedTransactionsBatch-0;
+            length = 1342135;
+            chunkCount = 2;
+            startOffset = 341331;
+            status = 1;
+            maxRollingLength = 16777216;
+            firstChunk = _system/_tables/completedTransactionsBatch-0.E-2-O-331331.71afe323-ae99-4f3d-a1f0-af4db475fef9;
+            lastChunk = _system/_tables/completedTransactionsBatch-0.E-5-O-1318135.8c0d3e40-bea7-4fbe-96ca-ac76c80283ad;
+            lastModified = 0;
+            firstChunkStartOffset = 331331;
+            lastChunkStartOffset = 1318135;
+            ownerEpoch = 1;
+    ```
+   One can see from the output above, that this main Table Segment has two chunks (chunkCount = 2).
+One can know what is the starting chunk from `firstChunk` and the ending chunk from `lastChunk`.
+   Any chunks that fall in between can be determined from the epoch numbers (for example the epoch in `_system/_tables/completedTransactionsBatch-0.E-2-O-331331.71afe323-ae99-4f3d-a1f0-af4db475fef9` is the digit after the letter E which is `2`)
+   and the start offset numbers (for example in `_system/_tables/completedTransactionsBatch-0.E-2-O-331331.71afe323-ae99-4f3d-a1f0-af4db475fef9` the start offset is `331331`).
+These numbers would be in the range of the `firstChunk` and `lastChunk`.
+   In this specific case the `_system/_tables/completedTransactionsBatch-0.E-2-O-331331.71afe323-ae99-4f3d-a1f0-af4db475fef9` and `_system/_tables/completedTransactionsBatch-0.E-5-O-1318135.8c0d3e40-bea7-4fbe-96ca-ac76c80283ad` are the two chunks
-    `completedTransactionsBatch-0.E-2-O-331331.71afe323-ae99-4f3d-a1f0-af4db475fef9` and `completedTransactionsBatch-0.E-5-O-1318135.8c0d3e40-bea7-4fbe-96ca-ac76c80283ad` to a directory of your choice.
+   that form the main Table Segment and those are the two chunks we would be copying over to a directory of our choice.

-4) Start the Pravega Admin CLI (assuming its configured correctly to run.
-See [docs](https://github.com/pravega/pravega/blob/master/cli/admin/README.md)) and enter the below command.
+4) Start the Pravega Admin CLI (assuming its configured correctly to run, as appears in the [docs](https://github.com/pravega/pravega/blob/master/cli/admin/README.md)) and enter the below command.

     ```
       data-recovery tableSegment-recovery <directory_where_you_copied to in step 3> <Table Segment name> <directory where you want to copy the output chunks to>